zooniverse/front-end-monorepo/packages/lib-grommet-theme/README.md

 A Zooniverse theme for the [Grommet 2.0](https://grommet.github.io/) React component library.

+## Contributing

+Run `npm start` to run a script that watches for changes in the source and reruns the babel compiler.

 ## Usage

 To use this theme, import it and pass it as a prop to the top-level `Grommet` component: